junqing-zhang/junqing-zhang.github.io/_posts/2020-01-22-blog-post-latex.md

 * Latex is also very good to prepare presentations.
 Please refer to [here](https://www.overleaf.com/learn/latex/Beamer) for a tutorial.

 # Tutorials

 ## Generate Table for LaTex
+It is very difficult and unfriendly to generate a table from scratch in Latex.
+There are many tools available to make this tedious work much easier.

 * Excel2LATEX – Convert Excel spreadsheets to LATEX tables. [https://ctan.org/pkg/excel2latex?lang=en](https://ctan.org/pkg/excel2latex?lang=en){:target="_blank"}
 * There are also many online table generators for LaTex.

 # Bibliographies
 Bibtex is strongly recommended to organize reference in Latex.
 While it is very easy and efficient to use, there are a number of pitfalls.
 Please refer to this [tutorial](https://serialmentor.com/blog/2015/10/2/Bibtex){:target="_blank"} for details.